unopiaofrol/MLOps/README.md

 # Practical Application of NESA Software Engineering MLOps

-This Jupyter Notebook collection is designed to support students understand and apply Machine learning operations (MLOps) as defined in the [NESA Software Engineering Course Specifications](https://library.curriculum.nsw.edu.au/341419dc-8ec2-0289-7225-6db7f2d751ef/94e1eb0a-0df7-4dbe-9b72-5d5e0d17143a/software-engineering-11-12-higher-school-certificate-course-specifications.PDF) pg 27.
+This Jupyter Notebook collection is designed to support students understand Machine learning operations (MLOps) and it's practical processes as defined in the [NESA Software Engineering Course Specifications](https://library.curriculum.nsw.edu.au/341419dc-8ec2-0289-7225-6db7f2d751ef/94e1eb0a-0df7-4dbe-9b72-5d5e0d17143a/software-engineering-11-12-higher-school-certificate-course-specifications.PDF) pg 27.

 ![Course Specification MLOps Model](/images/MLOPS_Model.png)

-> [!Important]
+> [!TIP]
 > This a corrected version of the MLOps course specification.
 It is important that students see this model as an omnidirectional multi loop cycle.
 Particularly in the 'Model Development' stage, students should expect to loop through the cycle many times before having a model ready for the operations stage.
 Or that it is likely they will identify a design problem and cycle back in to the 'Design' stage, loop through it, then move forward and again loop repeatedly through the 'Model Development' stage.

 ## 1. Design